regimazone/orgmastra/examples/basics/scorers/faithfulness/README.md

-# Faithfulness Metric Example
+# Faithfulness Scorer Example

-This example demonstrates how to use Mastra's Faithfulness metric to evaluate how accurately responses adhere to the provided context without introducing unsupported information.
+This example demonstrates how to use Mastra's Faithfulness Scorer to evaluate how accurately responses adhere to the provided context without introducing unsupported information.

 ## Prerequisites